Florida Rivers Apalachicola River

 Q. Where is Apalachicola?

-A. Apalachicola is located in the Florida Panhandle, along the Florida Gulf.
+A. Apalachicola is located in the Florida Panhandle, along Florida’s Gulf coast.
 It is situated in Franklin County, approximately 80 miles southwest of Tallahassee.
 Known for its historic charm and natural beauty, Apalachicola is a popular destination for those seeking a quaint coastal experience.
-The city is surrounded by water, with the Apalachicola River to the north and Apalachicola Bay to the south.
+The city is bordered by the Apalachicola River to the north and Apalachicola Bay to the south.

 Q. What is there to do in Apalachicola?

 A. Apalachicola offers a variety of activities for visitors.
 Explore the historic downtown area, where you can find charming shops, art galleries, and seafood restaurants.
-Visit the Apalachicola Maritime Museum to learn about the area's rich maritime history.
 Outdoor enthusiasts can enjoy fishing, kayaking, or taking a scenic boat tour along the Apalachicola River.
-Don't miss the opportunity to visit the nearby St. George Island State Park for beautiful beaches and hiking trails.
+Don't miss the opportunity to visit nearby St. George Island State Park for beautiful beaches and hiking trails.

 Q. How far is Apalachicola from Panama City?